ombulabs/blog/_posts/2019-10-11-stripe-connect-in-rails-part-2.md

 end
 ```

 By default it only refunds the portion of the Charge that went to the connected account, but you can set `refund_application_fee: true` to refund the platform account part too.
 Check out the [API documentation](https://stripe.com/docs/api/refunds) to see all the available attributes that you can use.
+Also keep in mind that the [Stripe fee](https://stripe.com/connect/pricing) that was paid by the platform account or connected account (depending of your configuration) is not refundable, so you're gonna lose that part if you perform a refund.

 ### Conclusion

-This was an overview of some of the most popular Stripe object that you might use.
-The Stripe API is very complete and have a lot more things that you can do.
-So I recommend you to take a look to their guides for the things that we not covered in this article.
+This was an overview of some of the most popular Stripe object that are available.
+The Stripe API is very powerful and have a lot more things that you can do.
+So I recommend you to take a look to their guides for the things that were not covered in this article.

-If you have any question feel free to ask it in the comments section below.
+If you have any question feel free to leave a comment below.